Profile

 Brunell, Thomas L., and Whitney Ross Manzo.
 “The Impact of Cox v.
 Larios on State Legislative Population Deviations.”
 Election Law Journal 13, no. 3 (2014).

-Other Publications and Media Coverage
+Selected Op-Eds and Media Coverage

 “Why Generation Z might not be as ‘woke’ as most think,” with David McLennan.
 Published in The Hill, October 11, 2022.